 The Sound and Light show in the Cellular Jail narrates the saga of the Indian freedom struggle, brought alive through sound and light effect of the brutal and barbaric atrocities piled on the freedom fighters deported to these islands and incarcerated in the small cells of this jail.
 This show is very popular among the tourists visiting these islands.
 Timing: Two Hindi shows on all days at 6:00 pm and at 7:15 pm except on Monday, Wednesday & Friday when second show is in English at 7:15 pm.

 Sound & Light show narrating the history can be seen on all days except Wednesday at 5.30 pm.
-Tickets (comprising of tickets for the boat, show as well as entry to Ross Island) are available on first come first serve basis from the reception counter of Directorate of Tourism from 8.30 am to 3.00 pm on the same day.
+Tickets are available on first come first serve basis from the reception counter of Directorate of Tourism from 8.30 am to 3.00 pm on the same day.
 Rates of tickets are Rs.
-250/- (adult), Rs.
-150/- (Children between 5 - 12 Years) For further details contact: 232694/244091.
+100/- (adult), Rs.
+25/- (Children between 5 - 12 Years) (Boat Tickets and Entry Tickets to Netaji Subhas Chandra Bose Island are not included) For further details contact: 232694/244091.